-There are bookshelves full of literature on career planning that generally agrees on a multi-step process to get people moving toward goals.
+The literature on career planning generally agrees on a multi-step process to get people moving toward goals.
 Everyone has different experiences, desires and timelines.
 Yet a disorganized approach, for sure, will lead to frustration and disappointment rather than a focus on a new career.
-In this section we reference other parts of this book since the principles of any job search remain largely the same, whether you’re anxiously starting a different profession or staying in the same one.
+During this section we will reference other parts of this book since the principles of any job search remain largely the same, whether you’re anxiously starting a different profession or staying in the same one.

 One simple step you can take in this direction is conducting a self-assessment.
-You can do this with the help of employment counselors at one of Minnesota’s WorkForce Centers or through online assessment tests available at www.iseek.org, careeronestop.org, MySkillsMyFuture.org and other websites.
-The information gleaned from self assessments may put a damper on your plans to become an astronaut, but you may find some hidden skills and talents — leadership, communicating, working with tools, whatever— that will unlock ideas for new careers.
+You can do this at one of Minnesota’s WorkForce Centers through our employment counselors or through online assessment tests available at www.iseek.org, careeronestop.org, MySkillsMyFuture.org and other websites.
+The information gleaned from the test may put a damper on your plans to become an astronaut, but you may find some hidden skills and talents — leadership, communicating, working with tools, whatever— that will unlock ideas for new careers.

 Armed with a greater sense of yourself through personal and professional assessments, you now have to begin a major research project.
-Later, we show many resources on the Web and at the library where you can explore careers that you find appealing and that may fit your skill set— or your skill set with additional training.
+Later in this book, we show many places on the Web and at the library where you can explore careers that you find appealing and that may fit your skill set— or your skill set with additional training.

 By doing your homework, you might want to consider a career in the top 20 or 30 growing professions rather than strike out on an unlikely dream of becoming, well, a brain surgeon at age 55.
 No career counselor wants to dampen enthusiasm, but a dose of reality is often required unless a person really possesses the absolute drive and determination to take on an exceptionally challenging profession.

 Rather than rehash a later chapter of this book, we will refer you to our chapter on Preparing for the Job Hunt for details on occupations, conducting labor market surveys, reaching out for informational interviews and finding job survey data.

 Perhaps you seek a different career path in the same or a similar profession.
 A programmer who wants to get into management could consider a master’s of business degree or a leadership/executive training program at a local college.
 That programmer could volunteer for managerial-style jobs with an IT association to experience, in a small way, the skills demanded of a larger managerial position in the future.

-You can, in effect, conduct your own skill gap analysis to determine what education, degrees and training—or combination of all three—might be needed in a different career.
+You can, in effect, conduct your own “skill gap analysis” to determine what education, degrees and training—or combination of all three—might be needed in a different career.
 Then you need to find the education or training you require for your new career, an issue less of a problem in large or medium-sized cities where many colleges and private institutions have created night and weekend courses and degrees for working adults.
 (If you’re unemployed you may qualify for financial assistance and be able to attend day classes.
 You might also wish to explore online education and adult learning opportunities.)

-Expert Leonard Lang suggests people test-drive their vision.
+Career coach Leonard Lang suggests people test drive their vision.
 Take a course or two in the career you want to pursue, rather than entering a full-time degree program.
 A few courses later you might decide that teaching elementary school isn’t something you want to do, after all.
 Or, you find your commitment has solidified and to save time you’re going to become a full-time student.
 Investing time in courses or training will give you a clearer picture of whether a new career is what you really want.

 If you have to take a temporary job while retraining or preparing for a new profession, “this is nothing to feel bad about,” adds Lang, who has spoken at Minnesota WorkForce Centers.
 “It may be that a transitional job will give you experience or connections that help you move toward your larger goal.”